nshderrick056/alu-higher_level_programming/javascript-warm_up/README.md

-This is my first time with javascript so Don't Laugh at me on this if I make mistakes
+# I will give it my best but am not that sure about my skills with the javascript language